BradGalton/Python/README.md

 2) PCA Neural: PCA dimensionality reduction of neural activity in zebra fish from light-sheet microscopy data by Ahrens Lab.

-3) NASA LogData: Parsing of NASA web server log data and various analytical measures of interest.
+3) NASA Logs: Parsing of NASA web server log data and various analytical measures of interest.

 4) MillionSong LinReg: Linear regression of normalized features to predict song year from Million Song dataset from UCI Machine Learning Lab.